publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch63/m__us_usc_t15_s3710a.md

                 (ii) the action is necessary to meet requirements for public use specified by Federal regulations, and such requirements are not reasonably satisfied by the collaborating party; or

-                (iii) the collaborating party has failed to comply with an agreement containing provisions described in subsection (c)(4)(B) of this section.
+                (iii) the collaborating party has failed to comply with an agreement containing provisions described in subsection (c)(4)(B).

                 This determination is subject to administrative appeal and judicial review under section 203(2)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of title 35.

-        (2) Under agreements entered into pursuant to subsection (a)(1) of this section, the laboratory shall ensure that a collaborating party may retain title to any invention made solely by its employee in exchange for normally granting the Government a nonexclusive, nontransferable, irrevocable, paid-up license to practice the invention or have the invention practiced throughout the world by or on behalf of the Government for research or other Government purposes.
+        (2) Under agreements entered into pursuant to subsection (a)(1), the laboratory shall ensure that a collaborating party may retain title to any invention made solely by its employee in exchange for normally granting the Government a nonexclusive, nontransferable, irrevocable, paid-up license to practice the invention or have the invention practiced throughout the world by or on behalf of the Government for research or other Government purposes.

         (3)

-         Under an agreement entered into pursuant to subsection (a)(1) of this section, a laboratory may—
+         Under an agreement entered into pursuant to subsection (a)(1), a laboratory may—

             (A) accept, retain, and use funds, personnel, services, and property from a collaborating party and provide personnel, services, and property to a collaborating party;